Lines and creases – so last season.

-This week has seen the unveiling of Mercedes’ latest concept car, previewing the styling direction to be taken by the next generation of A-Class-series Mercedes models.
-Concept A was previewed earlier in the year with a conceptual sculpture and a toe-curling lecture by the blessed Gorden (sic) on how his signature design theme was evolving.
+This week has seen the unveiling of Mercedes’ latest concept, previewing the styling direction to be taken by the next generation of A-Class-series Mercedes models.
+Concept A was previewed earlier in the year with a conceptual sculpture and a toe-curling lecture by the blessed one on how his signature design theme was evolving.
 Since then, he’s completed a glossy coffee table book in conjunction with Conde Nast, called “Sensual Purity: Gorden Wagener on Design” and is rumoured to be working with Eyna on a concept album to accompany it.

 The W176 A-Class family of cars has been a major success for Mercedes.
 Since its introduction in 2012 more than 2 million A-class derived models have been sold globally.
 It took fifteen years and two generations for the previous (loss-making) incarnation to reach similar sales heights.
 But unlike its predecessors, the current model line is actually bolstering Daimler’s bottom line and is a significant contributor to the luxury car giant’s past six years of growth.

-This makes the next generation A-Class a real ‘don’t screw the pooch, Gorden (sic)’ moment.
-Just as well he’s a genius.
+This makes the next generation A-Class a real ‘don’t screw the pooch moment.
+Just as well Gorden’s a genius.
 Vision A then gives us a broad hint of what we can expect a three-volume A-Class to resemble.
 But is it a saloon or a CLA-style coupe thingy?
 Nobody seems certain.
 Mercedes sources suggest the A -Class family will run to as many as eight different iterations, so it’s not beyond reason that both body styles will be offered.

-When the blessed Gorden (sic) graced us with his words back in February, he told us; “Form and body are what remain when creases and lines are reduced to the extreme.”
+When the blessed one graced us with his words back in February, he said; “Form and body are what remain when creases and lines are reduced to the extreme.”
 However, what you tend to find when lines and creases are reduced to the extreme is that there is very little left visually to hang your magic marker on.
 Anyway why stop there?
 The logical conclusion is to have no body at all.
 It mightn’t be very sensual, but it would certainly be pure.